WoNoMute/wonomute.github.io/_posts/2019-03-08-international-womens-day-womute-heroes.md

 ## Margaret Schedel

 <div class="light-purple-square-box space-square-box">
-<h3><em>“Back in my day, we didn’t even have a GUI!”
+<h3><em>“I truly believe in the power of computation to augment both human intelligence and human emotion.”
 </em></h3>
 </div>

-[Margaret Schedel](http://schedel.net/) is a composer and cellist specializing in the creation and performance of interactive media, her works have been performed in the United States and abroad.
-She is currently Associate Professor of Music at Stony Brook University, New York.
-Her many research interests include gestures in music and the sustainability of technology in the arts.
-She is also involved in data sonification, particularly in biomedical informatics, where she seeks out physiotherapeutic methods for patients with Parkinson's disease through sonification.

-Beside 'making science sound' her interactive multimedia opera, A King Listens, premiered at the Cincinnati Contemporary Arts Center and was profiled by apple.com.
+[Margaret Schedel](http://schedel.net/) is a musician first and foremost.
+She engages music as a composer and a performer, with traditional instruments – Margaret started out as cellist – as well as computers and interactive media.
+She is currently Associate Professor of Music at Stony Brook University, New York, with a double appointment at the Institute for Advanced Computational Science.
+Her research interests include gestures in music and the sustainability of technology in the arts.
+She is also involved in data sonification, particularly in biomedical informatics, where she seeks out physiotherapeutic methods for patients with Parkinson’s disease through sonification.
+Beside ‘making science sound’ her interactive multimedia opera, A King Listens, premiered at the Cincinnati Contemporary Arts Center and was profiled by apple.com. (*)

-**Author of the bio**: [Federica Bressan](http://research.federicabressan.com/) and WoNoMute-Team
+**Author of the bio**: [Federica Bressan](http://research.federicabressan.com/)

 ---